kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc_to_rest/_index.md

 EOF
 ```

-An explanation for the VirtualService above:
+An explanation for the Virtual Service above:
 We have defined four routes.
-Each route uses
-a {{< protobuf name="grpc.options.gloo.solo.io.DestinationSpec" display="gRPC destinationSpec" >}} to define REST routes to a gRPC service.
-When translating a REST API to a gRPC API the JSON body is automatically used to fill in the proto
-message fields.
-If you have some parameters in the path or in headers, your can specify them using
-the {{< protobuf name="transformation.options.gloo.solo.io.Parameters" display="parameters">}}  block in the {{< protobuf name="grpc.options.gloo.solo.io.DestinationSpec" display="gRPC destinationSpec">}} (as done in the route to `GetItem` and `DeleteItem`).
+Each route uses a {{< protobuf name="grpc.options.gloo.solo.io.DestinationSpec" display="gRPC destinationSpec" >}} to define REST routes to a gRPC service.
+When translating a REST API to a gRPC API the JSON body is automatically used to fill in the proto message fields.
+If you have some parameters in the path or in headers, your can specify them using the {{< protobuf name="transformation.options.gloo.solo.io.Parameters" display="parameters">}}  block in the {{< protobuf name="grpc.options.gloo.solo.io.DestinationSpec" display="gRPC destinationSpec">}} (as done in the route to `GetItem` and `DeleteItem`).
 We use HTTP method matching to make sure that our API adheres to the REST semantics.
 Note that the routes for `CreateItem` and `ListItems` are defined for the exact path `/items` (i.e. no trailing slash).

-## Test
+### Test

 To test, we can use `curl` to issue queries to our new REST API: